 I have a child who suffers a great deal from anxiety.
-His anxiety manifests into OCD type behavior where he asks the same question again and again.
+His anxiety manifests in OCD type behavior where he asks the same question again and again.
 It also shows up in explosive behavior at home.
-He has trouble sitting in any uncertain situation or time period.
+He has trouble sitting in any uncertain situation or in any lull of activity.

-One important point is that a child's worries are not necessarily immediately recognized by an adult.
-A child's view and experience in the world varies greatly from an adult.
-So, understanding anxiety in kids not only requires us to recognize the signs and the behaviors but also requires us to shift our perspective.
+One important point is that a child's worries are not immediately recognized by an adult.
+A kid's view and experience in the world vary from an adult.
+So, understanding anxiety in kids requires us to recognize the signs and behaviors.
+Furthermore, it also requires us to shift our perspective.

 Anxiety in Kids – What Parents Need to Know